jgoerner/meetif.ai/Readme.md

 ### Icebreaker II
 ![](.docs/readme_2_bg.png)
 1. an HTTP request is sent to the backend
-2. a SPARQL query is raised against the RDF server which is federated to [LINK TO DBPEDIA]()
+2. a SPARQL query is raised against the RDF server which is federated to [DBpedia](https://wiki.dbpedia.org/)
 3. the result of the SPARQL query is returned to the backend ...
 4. ... and to the frontend